dcunited001/dcunited001.github.io/_posts/2016-09-06-sepsis-the-opm-fallout-and-neo-bolshevik-plague-in-america.md

 the goals of the "NWO" aren't actually that bad, when taken in the proper context.
 Anyways...... moving on.

-### Correct Economic Problems Before They Lead to Irreversible Consequences
+# $15 Minimum Wage?

-Controlling the right arguments basically gives these neo-Bolsheviks carte blanche to win any debate.
-Doing so allows the neo-Bolsheviks to motivate Americans to fanatically pursue policies which are actually detrimental to our long-term interests. $15 minimum wage is a great example of a policy with a particular value (fifteen dollars) that would extinguish small business and trigger downstream consequences in the American economy.
+Controlling considered statements and acceptable conclusions for arguments basically gives these neo-Bolsheviks carte blanche to win any debate.
+Doing so allows them to motivate Americans to fanatically pursue policies which are actually detrimental to our long-term interests. $15 minimum wage is a great example of a policy with a particular value (fifteen dollars) that would extinguish small business and trigger downstream consequences in the American economy.

+At my first real job, I started as an intern making minimum wage when it was less than `$7.00/hr`.
+I didn't blink at the pay rate because I knew the experience far outweighed it.
+And I've learned there's wisdom in achieving goals like higher payrates a step at a time.
+If I had dramatically increased my pay rate or salary and topped out, what would keep me working for self-improvement?

+### Why Should A Sixteen Year Old Dropout Be Able to Outsave A Teacher?

+If a 30 year old teacher with student loans makes as much money as a sixteen year-old who drops out to work sixty hours a week, something is very wrong with the economy!
+Yet, a teacher works more than `500 hrs/quarter` and perhaps up to `600 hrs`.
+For an average salary of around `$45,000`.
+A 16 year-old could drop out and work full-time for `$15/hr` and `500 hrs/quarter` to make around `$30,000`, but it's conceiveable that anyone in the workforce could make around `$40,000` by working about `60 hrs/wk`.
+What motivates a disinterested student to stay in school?
+What motivates a student to go to college when the benefits don't outweigh the costs?

+### Americans Face Problems Driven By Out of Control Prices

+The real economic problem here isn't that the minimum wage is too low.
+It's that prices and costs are way too high for many products, but especially the services Americans have come to know and love.
+How many monthly bills do you have now?
+How many did you have five years ago?
+If you can't answer that question because you weren't working at that age, then you honestly don't have much to complain about.
+Sorry to be an asshole, but that's life.

+How many monthly bills were you paying ten years ago?
+Twenty years?
+If you were working forty or sixty hours a week at minimum wage, what percentage were your monthly services, compared to your wages after taxes?
+Today, people making minimum wages will have almost nothing left after rent, phone, car, insurance, health, internet, tv, online subscriptions, probation fees, electric, heat, and others, but how many of those bills existed in the Nineties?
+The Eighties?
+The Sixties?

 However, raising the minimum wage is just a fact of life.
 Fifteen Dollars?
 Hell fucking no that is borderline criminal, negligent,